Orange-OpenSource/adsplayer.js/README.md

 adsPlayer.addEventListener("end", function (e) {
     // Ad(s) playback has ended => hide ad(s) player container and show main video });
+adsPlayer.addEventListener("addElement", function (e) {
+    // a DOM element for playing an ad has been created and will be appended in the ads player container.
+The element can be either a &lt;video&gt; or an &lt;img&gt; element
+});
+adsPlayer.addEventListener("removeElement", function (e) {
+    // the DOM element for playing an ad is being removed from the ads player container and deleted });
 adsPlayer.addEventListener("play", function (e) {
     // An ad's media playback is starting => update play/pause button });